nisan-ai/Dense-PMSFNet-OCTA/README.md

 ## 👤 Maintainer

-This repository is maintained by Nisan Pranavah Raja, the first author and lead contributor of the original IEEE publication.
+This repository is maintained by Nisan Pranavah Raja,Postdoctoral Researcher at Sudha Gopalakrishnan Brain Centre, IIT Madras | PhD, ECE | NIT Tiruchirappalli, the first author and lead contributor of the original IEEE publication.
 While the research and model development were carried out collaboratively with co-authors, this GitHub implementation has been independently refined, documented, and curated by Nisan to enable broader accessibility, reproducibility, and real-world application..

 🔗 [Google Scholar](https://scholar.google.com/citations?user=_PW0aeYAAAAJ&hl=en)
 🔗 [LinkedIn](https://www.linkedin.com/in/nisan-pranavah-raja)